smithy-lang/smithy/docs/source/spec/core.rst

 **Validation**

-- List operations MUST be marked with the :ref:`collection-trait` and MUST form valid :ref:`collection operations <collection-operations>`.
+- List operations MUST form valid :ref:`collection operations <collection-operations>`.
 - List operations MUST be marked as :ref:`readonly-trait`.
 - The output of a list operation SHOULD contain references to the resource being listed.